janschill/cern-solid-code-investigation/report/review-solid-spec.md

 Link: <https://server.example/shapes/85432>; rel="http://www.w3.org/ns/solid/terms#shape"
 ```

 The ACL in Solid is realized with Web Access Control (WAC).
-The section for WAC in not yet written in the Solid specification, but shall be given a short introduction.\
+The section for WAC in not yet written in the Solid specification but shall be given a short introduction.\
 WAC is similar to access control schemes used in file systems.
 Files, users and groups are referenced by URLs.
 Users in particular are identified by WebIDs.
 Its functionality is cross-domain and can therefore have an ACL resource – holding the permissions for an agent – on domain A, while setting the permissions for a file on domain B. The supported modes of operation are read, write, append and control.
 Read and write are self-explanatory, whereas append and control introduce two interesting modes.